Madison Jeffries: Age of X-Man

 In the "Age of X-Man" reality, Madison Jeffries is a history instructor at the Summers Institute of Higher Learning, located in Westchester County, New York.

 House of M

-In the "House of M" reality, Madison Jeffries was forced by Weapon X to create anti-mutant weapons.
+In the "House of M" reality, Madison Jeffries is forced by Weapon X to create anti-mutant weapons.

 Weapon X: Days of Future Now

 In the alternate future depicted in Weapon X: Days of Future Now, Madison's Boxbots have gained sentience, with one of them calling itself Master Mold.

+In other media

+Madison Jeffries appears in Marvel Heroes, voiced by Richard Epcar.